-Harry D. Sisson, Past Division Commander of Massachusetts: It seems to me that it will be improper for us to take the obligation which appears in our ritual and make it a semi-public document.
+Harry D. Sisson, Past Division Commander of Massachusetts: It seems to me that it will be improper for us to take the bligation which appears in our ritual and make it a semi-public document.

-Past Commander-in-Chief Charles F. Sherman, of New York: Why could not our Committee on Ritual at this time consider why could not which should be signed under those conditions, the obligation which should be signed under those conditions, the opinion at this session.
-It seems to be the sense of the Encampment that there should be such a change.
+Why could not our Committee on Ritual at the time consider why could not our Committee on Ritual at the time consider the obligation which should be signed under those conditions, and report at this session.
+It seems to be the series of the Encampment that there should be such a change

-Past Commander-in-Chief William T. Church, of Illinois: There is nothing in this obligation that is necessarily secret, no more than the obligation of allegiance to the United States, there is no reason why this should not be inscribed on paper. hand writing, typewriting, or printing.
-The matter has been covered by the recommendation, and has already been adopted.
+Past Commander-in-Chief William T. Church of Illi There is nothing in this obligation that is necessarily scoret no more than the obligation of allegiance to the United States.
+There is no reason why this should not be inscribed on paper, hand writing, typewriting, or printing.
+The national has already been adopted

-F. A. McKelvey, of Pennsylvania: Is this for cligibles in the service?
+F. A. McKelvey, of Pennsylvania: Is this for eligibles in the service?

-Commander-in-Chief: It applies to all.
+Commander-in-Chief: It applies to all